smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### App Service Plugin

 Connects to the `AppService` interface, registering IVI services for each type.
-This could potentially be split into several plugins (by service type) depending on the system.
+This could potentially be split into several plugins (by service type) depending on developer preference.

 *Features:*